10 Day Master Plant Dieta & Integration Retreat

 Maestro Robert

-Maestro Robert was born in the Shipibo village of Pahoyan and began practicing ayahuasca medicine at the young age of 12.
+Maestro Robert was born in the Shipibo village of Paoyahn and began practicing ayahuasca medicine at the young age of 12.
 With years of experience, he continues to work with traditional medicine and is recognized as one of the respected healers in his community.
 As Olinda’s son-in-law, Robert brings a powerful presence to the ceremonies, supporting the healing journey with deep knowledge and respect for the traditions of his ancestors.

 Jilmer

-Jilmer, born in Pahoyan, is the youngest son of Olinda and works closely with her to deepen his understanding of ancestral medicine.
+Jilmer, born in Paoyahn, is the youngest son of Olinda and works closely with her to deepen his understanding of ancestral medicine.
 With a strong commitment to this tradition, Jilmer assists men during ayahuasca ceremonies and supports them throughout their dieta with the master plants.
 His dedication to preserving and sharing this knowledge reflects a profound respect for the healing practices passed down through generations.

 Priscilla

-Priscilla will serve as guide and host for this retreat, drawing on her years of experience in Ayahuasca ceremonies and her personal journey through plant dietas.
-She is dedicated to helping individuals live in alignment by fostering deep self-awareness and guiding them to understand the impact of past experiences, with a focus on ancestral and intergenerational healing.
-Priscilla facilitates women’s circles and cacao ceremonies rooted in both ancestral wisdom and holistic practices, creating supportive spaces for exploration, connection, and growth.
-As a host, she is committed to ensuring that each participant feels held and supported throughout the retreat, offering guidance, translation, and assistance in integrating their experiences.
+She facilitates women’s circles and cacao ceremonies informed by both ancestral wisdom and holistic practices, creating spaces that allow for authentic connection, reflection, and growth.
+As a host, she is committed to ensuring each participant feels supported throughout the retreat, offering guidance, Spanish-English translation, and assistance with integration.

 Retreat Overview: Travel, Itinerary, and Registration